What we know about the jurors selected so far in Derek Chauvin's trial - KESQ

 What we know about the jurors selected so far in Derek Chauvin’s trial

-The jurors selected so far in Derek Chauvin’s trial in the death of George Floyd are unnamed and unseen on camera, but we do know basic details about them.
+The jurors selected so far this week in Derek Chauvin’s trial in the death of George Floyd are unnamed and unseen on camera, but we do know basic details about them.

-Two jurors were selected Wednesday — a White man in his 30s or 40s and a Black man in his 30s or 40s.

-In total, four men and one woman have been chosen to serve as jurors during the trial in Minneapolis.
+Five men and one woman have been chosen to serve during the trial in Minneapolis.

-The jury selection process, which began Tuesday at the Hennepin County Government Center, will continue until the court decides on 14 people — split into 12 jurors and two alternates, Hennepin County Court Director of Communications Spenser Bickett told CNN.
+The jury selection process, which began Tuesday at the Hennepin County Government Center, will continue until the court decides on 14 people — 12 jurors and two alternates, Hennepin County Court director of communications Spenser Bickett told CNN.

 Floyd, a 46-year-old Black man, died on May 25, 2020, after Chauvin, a White former Minneapolis Police officer, placed his knee on Floyd’s neck for an extended period while Floyd pleaded, “I can’t breathe.”
 His final moments were captured on video, and his death led to widespread protests against police brutality and racism under the banner Black Lives Matter as well as incidents of unrest and looting.